 |Usage data||We collect non-personal information on how you interact with the app.
 We use it internally for development purposes on the basis of legitimate interest.|

 |Name and email||When you contact us for feedback or report an issue, we collect your name and email in order to be able to get back to you.
 That information is collected on basis of legitimate interest.|

 We do not sell or trade your information to third parties, but we share with others who can help us achieve the IKEA vision.
 That can be other IKEA companies, service providers or business partners.
 We’re all committed to keep your information safe and secure.

 We may also share your information with authorised IKEA service providers.
 Usually these are companies that store information or provide IT services.

-Visual search functionality is provided by Grokstyle and customer support is provided by Zendesk.
+Visual search functionality is provided by Nyris and customer support is provided by Zendesk.
 Usage data is stored with Adobe Analytics.
 Relevant data is shared with those service providers.

 4. How we keep your personal information safe

 We protect your information from all kinds of threats: destruction, loss, alteration, unauthorized disclosure or access.
 We do this in a variety of ways depending on where we store and use it.